PJ64/dyanmodb_indexes/README.md

 ## Example
 This example is designed for a concept mobile application called Skip the Line, which allows user to pre-order takeaway coffee while they are in transit.
 Just as the train pulls into the station, the user can order a coffee and pick it up on the way past the coffee shop.

 The example deploys an Amazon API Gateway, multiple AWS Lambda functions and an Amazon DynamoDB table with two indexes.
-The example demonstrates using DynamoDB indexes to support the differant query patterns of a microservice.
+The example demonstrates using DynamoDB indexes to support the different query patterns of a microservice.

 The Amazon DynamoDB table is partitioned on the accountid attribute and it also includes a sort key on the vendorid attribute, together they form the primary key.
 This allows us to find orders using accountid and a datetime range.
 For example, we can query for customer orders on a particular day.
 The local secondary index is partitioned on the accountid attribute, the same as the base table, which is a requirement for this type of index.
 The orderdate attribute has been used as the sort key.